Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Introduction and summary

-The precise definition of a balanced braided structure on a (pivotal) Grothendieck-Verdier category $\cat{C}$ is given in Section~\ref{balancedGV}: Roughly, it amounts to a braiding, i.e.\ natural isomorphisms $c_{X,Y}:X\otimes Y\to Y\otimes X$ subject to the usual hexagon relations, and a balancing, i.e.\ a natural automorphism $\theta_X : X\to X$ with $\theta_I=\id_I$, $\theta_{X\otimes Y}=c_{Y,X}c_{X,Y}(\theta_X\otimes \theta_Y)$ and $D\theta_X=\theta_{DX}$.
+The precise definition of a ribbon structure on a (pivotal) Grothendieck-Verdier category $\cat{C}$ is given in Section~\ref{balancedGV}: Roughly, it amounts to a braiding, i.e.\ natural isomorphisms $c_{X,Y}:X\otimes Y\to Y\otimes X$ subject to the usual hexagon relations, and a balancing, i.e.\ a natural automorphism $\theta_X : X\to X$ with $\theta_I=\id_I$, $\theta_{X\otimes Y}=c_{Y,X}c_{X,Y}(\theta_X\otimes \theta_Y)$; moreover, one requires $D\theta_X=\theta_{DX}$.
 Together, the braiding and the balancing give rise to a pivotal structure.
-Therefore, a balanced braided Grothendieck-Verdier category may be equivalently described as a pivotal balanced braided Grothendieck-Verdier category with a compatibility condition on pivotal structure, braiding and balancing (Definition~\ref{defcomppivbrbal}) as we explain in Lemma~\ref{lemmapivribbon}.
+Therefore, a ribbon Grothendieck-Verdier category may be equivalently described as a pivotal ribbon Grothendieck-Verdier category with a compatibility condition on the pivotal structure, braiding and balancing (Definition~\ref{defcomppivbrbal}) as we explain in Lemma~\ref{lemmapivribbon}.

 In order to profit from the results in concrete applications, we make use of the following construction: A modular operad \cite{gkmod} is, roughly speaking, a cyclic operad additionally admitting self-compositions of operations.
-The forgetful functor from modular to cyclic operads has a derived left adjoint, namely the derived modular envelope \cite{CostelloAoo}.
-To a given cyclic operad $\mathcal{O}$ it assigns the modular operad $\mathbb{L}U\mathcal{O}$ obtained by `freely completing' it to a modular operad.
-Moreover, any cyclic algebra over this cyclic operad extends to a modular algebra over its derived modular envelope by a purely abstract argument.
-The reason why this becomes particularly interesting for the associative and framed little disks operad is that their derived modular envelopes have been computed by Costello \cite{CostelloAoo} and Giansiracusa \cite{giansiracusa} in terms of interesting and well-studied objects in low-dimensional topology.
+To any cyclic operad, one may assign the `smallest' modular operad containing it, namely the modular envelope \cite{costello}.
+For a given cyclic operad $\mathcal{O}$, it is obtained by freely completing it to a modular operad (in a homotopically correct way).
+Moreover, any cyclic algebra over this cyclic operad extends to a modular algebra over its modular envelope by a purely abstract argument.
+The reason why this becomes particularly interesting for the associative and framed little disks operad is that their modular envelopes have been computed by Costello \cite{costello} and Giansiracusa \cite{giansiracusa} in terms of interesting and well-studied objects in low-dimensional topology.
 In light of these results, Theorem~\ref{thmcyclas} and \ref{thmcycle2} have important consequences in quantum topology that are treated in Section~\ref{secapp} and summarized now.